dashingsoft/pyarmor/docs/how-to-do.rst

 1. Find all the dependenices by original scripts.
 2. Add runtimes files required by obfuscated scripts to the bundle
-3. Replace original scipts with obfuscated in the bundle
+3. Replace original scripts with obfuscated in the bundle
-4. Replace entry scrirpt with obfuscated one
+4. Replace entry script with obfuscated one

 PyArmor provides command :ref:`pack` to achieve this.
 But in some cases maybe it doesn't work.
 This document describes what the command `pack` does, and also